bazelbuild/rules_android/CONTRIBUTING.md

    1. Alternative Considerations if any

-1. Out team will assign a reviewer and provide questions/comments on the design document.
+1. Our team will assign a reviewer and provide questions/comments on the design document.

 1. After resolving the comments, the design document reviewer will make a decision on how to move forward.
 Possible outcomes may include: